All About RV Toilets – A Definitive Guide

 RV Toilet

-Waste and rinse water then fall (due to gravity) into a black tank, which holds everything until you evacuate it through a sewer hose at an RV dump station.
+Waste and rinse water then fall (thanks to gravity) into a black tank, which holds everything until you evacuate it through a sewer hose at an RV dump station.
 (It sounds worse than it is.)

 Pros of Gravity Flush Toilets: